noahehall/theBookOfNoah/databases/mongodb.md

     - returns false when there is no existing collection to drop

 ## CRUD
+### best practices
+  - complex updates in application code
+    - dont retrieve an item, update it, save it, then retrieve the value for use
+      - issue
+        - that can introduce race conditions between the update, save and retrieval
+        - whereby the retrieval will not contain the new value
+      - solution
+        - atomically update the document without doing in the client application code
+        - always check the return value of updates
+        - as multiple clients could be modifying the same docuemnt simultaneously
 ### insert
   - `db.COLLECTION_NAME.insert(document)`
     - add/insert new documents into a collection